Aled-w-jones/CodeAtlas/add_content.md

-# Adding Content to PythonMap MK2
+# Adding Content to CodeAtlas

-This guide shows how to add scripts, directories, and notepads with annotations to your PythonMap MK2 installation.
+This guide shows how to add scripts, directories, and notepads with annotations to your CodeAtlas installation.

 ## Adding Scripts & Directories